pawelad/pymonzo/README.md

 automatically refreshed when needed, so all this (_should_) be one time only.

 ## Roadmap
-The library currently does not implement feed items, webhooks and attachments endpoints - I plan to add them in the future, but they were't essential to my current needs and they could be completely different in the future - per [docs][monzo docs introduction]:
+The library currently doesn't implement feed items, webhooks and attachments endpoints, mostly because they were't essential to my current needs ([monz][monz]) and they could be completely different in the future - per [Monzo docs][monzo docs introduction]:
 > The Monzo API is under active development.
 Breaking changes should be expected.

-I plan to implement all API functionality as soon as it comes out of beta and stabilizes.
+That said, if you need one of those endpoints feel free to either create a PR that add them or let me know that you want them and I'll see what I can do : -)

 ## API
-There's no documentation as of now, but the code is commented and *should* be pretty straightforward to use.
+There's no proper documentation as of now, but the code is commented and *should* be pretty straightforward to use.

-But feel free to ask me via [email](mailto:pawel.adamczak@sidnet.info) or [GitHub issues][github add issue] if anything is unclear.
+But feel free to ask me via [email](mailto:pawel.ad@gmail.com) or [GitHub issues][github add issue] if anything is unclear.

 ## Tests